BAMresearch/ctsimu-artist-module/docs/deviation.md

 * `set_known_to_reconstruction { known }` — Sets the `known_to_reconstruction` property to true (`known` = `1`) or false (`known` = `0`).
 * `set_amount_from_json { json_obj }` — Set the deviation's amount from a JSON object, which is a parameter with a value and potentially a drift.
 This function is usually not called from the outside, but used by `set_from_json`.
 * `set_from_json { json_obj }` — Set up the deviation from a JSON deviation structure.

-### General

-* `reset` — Delete all drifts and set the parameter's current value to the standard value.